dafny-lang/rfcs/0005-ordered-quantification.md

 This is very similar to the restriction on `:|` let-such-that expressions, which is not relevant for equivalent `:|` assign-such-that statements.

+Note this restriction is technically a property of the particular compiler and runtime, and not a fundamental limitation implied by the language semantics.
+Currently the various runtimes use some kind of `HashSet` datatype to represent Dafny sets, and these generally may enumerate the value `{1, 2, 3}` in a different order than `{3, 2, 1}`, for example.
+The runtime datatypes could be changed to guarantee a deterministic ordering, but this would carry a complexity and potential performance cost.
+The workaround will be to provide a standard library `function by method` that sorts the result of `seq x <- s` and hence restores determinism.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation